jimhall/Notes/Solaris/DNS.md

 # Overview

 This is a cookbook to install and configure DNS bind on a Solaris 11.4 system that leverages some of the security enhancements available over time in Solaris 11 -> 11.4.
 All this work was performed with VirtualBox.
+The document leverages the steps to use bind authorizations and slightly modifies those steps to create profiles that are assigned to roles rather than direct authorization assignment to a user.

 Some key points to the install and configuration: